Vindows95/KrMCL/README.md

 # Kr Minecraft Launcher
 KrMCL is a lightweight Minecraft launcher for Android Devices.
 With KrMCL, you can easily play minecraft on mobile devices.
+KrMCL is an open source software licensed under GNU General Public License v3.0.
+Among them, the copyright and trademark ownership of Minecraft (我的世界) belong to Mojang Synergies AB and Mojang Studio.
 [This](https://krmcl.com/agreement.html) is the user agreement and policy of KrMCL applicable to the People's Republic of China.

 # Open source libraries used by